ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_vector_objects.rst

   Each shape is being addressed by UUID, which could be specified manually in a string format.
 In the demonstration, it was skipped to specify UUID of the shapes in the parameters, so Vector Object server will automatically generate a new one for each shape.
 The list of UUID could be obtained later by calling ``GetShapes.srv`` service.

-Costmap Filters are required ``CostmapFilterInfo.msg`` message to be published along with filter mask (rasterized map with vector shapes).
+Costmap Filters require ``CostmapFilterInfo.msg`` message to be published along with filter mask (rasterized map with vector shapes).
-Costmap Filter Info message is being published by Costmap Filter Info server, which is also launching by ``vector_object_server.launch.py`` script.
+Costmap Filter Info message is being published by Costmap Filter Info server, which is also launched by the ``vector_object_server.launch.py`` script.

-Overall ``vector_object_server_params.yaml`` YAML-file for the demonstration to be look as follows:
+The complete ``vector_object_server_params.yaml`` YAML-file for the demonstration looks as follows:

 .. code-block:: yaml